-Fixtures and plumbing can also contain lead, experts point out, adding that water’s toxicity levels change as it travels through service lines from the water utility and the school’s own pipes to the drinking source.
+Fixtures and plumbing can also contain lead, experts from plumber perth point out, adding that water’s toxicity levels change as it travels through service lines from the water utility and the school’s own pipes to the drinking source.

 The Environmental Protection Agency (EPA), through the Lead and Copper Rule, requires local water systems to test a sample of homes every three years for lead.
 That rule does not regulate or require testing of water within schools’ plumbing.

 The EPA does not have jurisdiction over school systems except those few that maintain their own independent water supply.
 It does recommend, however, that all schools test their water outlets used for drinking.